National Redress Scheme

-- People who have experienced institutional child sexual abuse who can apply for redress.
+- people who have experienced institutional child sexual abuse who can apply for redress.

-- The National Redress Scheme team — Commonwealth Government staff who help promote the Scheme and process applications.
+- the National Redress Scheme team — Commonwealth Government staff who help promote the Scheme and process applications.

-- Participating Institutions that have agreed to provide redress to people who experienced institutional child sexual abuse.
+- participating Institutions that have agreed to provide redress to people who experienced institutional child sexual abuse.

-- Independent Decision Makers who will consider applications and make recommendations and conduct reviews.
+- independent decision makers who will consider applications and make recommendations and conduct reviews.

-National Redress Update
+Latest National Redress Update

-As of 4 October 2019, the National Redress Scheme:
+As of 30 December 2022, the Scheme:

-- had received over 5,040 applications
+- had received 21,674 applications.

 All institutions where child sexual abuse has occurred are encouraged to sign up to the Scheme as soon as possible.